Over half (53%) of consumers always research a purchase decision before buying, and your website is a key source of information.

 A screenshot of the Squarespace Making It blog.

-Squarespace’s pillar structure is simple, with just a handful of sections titled “On Trend,” “Makers,” “Know,” and “Video.”
+Squarespace’s pillar structure is simple, with just a handful of sections titled “On Trend,” “Makers,” “Know,” and “Product Updates.”
 As you click into each section, the navigation bar remains in the same place on every page, making it easy for the user to rely on to help browse through the blog.

-Some blogs take it a step further by incorporating a “floating element” for their menu, allowing it to travel down the page as the user scrolls.
+Some blogs take it a step further by incorporating a floating element for their menu, allowing it to travel down the page as the user scrolls.

 A breakdown of best practices for creating a blog navigation bar.

-Most importantly, though, Squarespace’s main navigation bar remains visible on every page of the blog, making it possible for readers to navigate to a product page immediately at any point in their site journey.
+Most importantly, Squarespace’s main navigation bar remains visible on every page of the blog, making it possible for readers to navigate to a product page immediately at any point in their site journey.

 Many businesses host their blogs on a site subfolder, and don’t incorporate links to the primary website on any of the blog’s pillar or post pages.
 Making product pages more accessible increases the likelihood of a conversion.